Easter is one of the most important festivities for Christians.

-Nowadays, it is good Friday where Christians commemorate Jesus’s crucifixion and dead and on Sunday where Easter is celebrated.
-The Easter day falls always on a Sunday, but the date is not fixed.
-The reason for this is that Egyptians had a calendar based on the movement of the sun (calendar passed on through Christians and Romans) and Jewish had one based on the phases of the moon, hence Easter aims to harmonise both calendars.
+Nowadays, it is Good Friday when Christians commemorate Jesus’s crucifixion and death and on Sunday when Easter is celebrated.
+Easter Day falls always on a Sunday, but the date is not fixed.
+The reason for this is that Egyptians had a calendar based on the movement of the sun (a calendar passed on through Christians and Romans) and Jewish had one based on the phases of the moon, hence Easter aims to harmonise both calendars.
 As a general rule, Easter falls on the first Sunday, following the first full moon after 21 March.

 The week of Easter begins on Palm Sunday, which is the previous Sunday to Easter.
 In Roman times, royalty was welcomed by waving palm branches.
 When Jesus arrived in Jerusalem on what is now known as Palm Sunday, people welcomed him with palm branches carpeting the streets and waving them.
 Today, on Palm Sunday, Christians carry palm branches in parades and also churches are decorated with them.

 On Easter Sunday, people exchange chocolate eggs and other fine gifts.
 Some time ago, real chicken eggs were used.
 These were boiled and then painted in different colours and then exchanged.
 Of course, having now the chocolate eggs makes it a bit more interesting and tempting.

 The Easter Bunny is a famous character in England.
 However, the first edible Easter bunnies appeared in Germany during the early 1800s, and they were made of pastry and sugar.
 Nowadays they are sold as chocolate bunnies.
 In the UK children believe that if they are good the “Easter Bunny ” will leave (chocolate) eggs for them.